sambanova/ai-starter-kit/workshops/ai_engineer_2024/ekr_rag/README.md

     python -m ipykernel install --user --name=enterprise_knowledge_env
     ```

+    **Note 1**: You can replace python3 with python3.10 in the above commands if you have specifically configured Python3.10 in your bashrc

-    **Note**: When running the app (see Steps 2 and 3 below), if you encounter issues related to nltk and ssl certificate, please run the following script in `ekr_rag/` in your local environment (you only need to do this once): `python install_nltk_ssl.py`.
+    **Note 2**: When running the app (see Steps 2 and 3 below), if you encounter issues related to nltk and ssl certificate, please run the following script in `ekr_rag/` in your local environment (you only need to do this once): `python install_nltk_ssl.py`.

-2. To run the Jupyter notebook, do:
+4. To run the Jupyter notebook, do:

    - Create a folder `data/tmp/` under the `ekr_rag` directory.
 Place the PDF document you want to process in this folder (you can also place the document in any other location).